featurepeek/marketing-website/content/blog/the-8-part-guide-to-better-code-review-checklists/index.md

 * Are there sufficiently descriptive comments throughout the code as required?
 * Are formatting preferences followed?
 For example, tabs or spaces, curly brace on the same line or new line, 80 character width or 120 character width?

 To save time, you could check these rules are followed with an automatic code linter.
+[Prettier](https://prettier.io/) is a good example for JavaScript projects.

 Again, if these standards are not met, stop checking the code and return it to the contributor for review.